NityanandMadre/Amazon-clone/README.md

-# Amazon-clone for college project
+# Amazon-clone for college projeect using HTML and CSS